Published on 25th March 2022

 This makes defibrillators essential lifesaving equipment in the home – with no need for maintenance or specialist care.
 Simply store your AED safely on your property (somewhere you can easily retrieve it should you need to use it), and remember to check the batteries periodically.

 Although some groups are more at risk than others, SCA can occur unexpectedly anytime, anywhere – making the benefits of having defibrillators fitted in residential settings all the more apparent.
-SCA often strikes otherwise young, healthy people – and without an AED to hand, survival rates fall to just 10%.
+Sudden cardiac arrest can affect even young and healthy individuals, and having access to an AED can greatly improve the chances of survival.

 Despite this, those diagnosed with pre-existing heart disease, high blood pressure, high cholesterol or diabetes (or anyone living with loved ones who do) should consider purchasing an AED for the home.
 Additionally, if you smoke or are largely sedentary, your risk of SCA is also higher, making an AED fitted close by a sensible option to offer complete peace of mind.